White Card: History

 This White Card Course replaces a range of state systems operating different coloured cards (Blue, Green, Red) and regulatory bodies.
 In the past the different states/regulatory bodies would have different coloured cards for their own state.
-Every State in Australia now operate with the Nationally Recognized White Card.
+Every State in Australia now operate with the Nationally Recognised White Card.

 The white card online used to be offered in Queensland prior to 2019, however they changed to face-to-face only due to concerns of the mutual recognition by other states of the Queensland white card being at risk This was because allegedly the online courses offered for the Queensland white card were not up to standard.